pingcap/docs-cn/system-variables.md

 - Default value: 1024
 - This variable is used to set the maximum number of schema versions (the table IDs modified for corresponding versions) allowed to be cached.
 The value range is 100 ~ 16384.

-### tidb_mem_quota_hashjoin

-- Scope: SESSION
-- Default value: 32 GB
-- This variable is used to set the threshold value of memory quota for the `HashJoin` operator.
-- If the memory quota of the `HashJoin` operator during execution exceeds the threshold value, TiDB performs the operation designated by the OOMAction option in the configuration file.

-### tidb_mem_quota_indexlookupjoin

-- Scope: SESSION
-- Default value: 32 GB
-- This variable is used to set the threshold value of memory quota for the `IndexLookupJoin` operator.
-- If the memory quota of the `IndexLookupJoin` operator during execution exceeds the threshold value, TiDB performs the operation designated by the OOMAction option in the configuration file.

-### tidb_mem_quota_indexlookupreader

-- Scope: SESSION
-- Default value: 32 GB
-- This variable is used to set the threshold value of memory quota for the `IndexLookupReader` operator.
-- If the memory quota of the `IndexLookupReader` operator during execution exceeds the threshold value, TiDB performs the operation designated by the OOMAction option in the configuration file.

-### tidb_mem_quota_mergejoin

-- Scope: SESSION
-- Default value: 32 GB
-- This variable is used to set the threshold value of memory quota for the `MergeJoin` operator.
-- If the memory quota of the `MergeJoin` operator during execution exceeds the threshold value, TiDB performs the operation designated by the OOMAction option in the configuration file.

-### tidb_mem_quota_nestedloopapply

-- Scope: SESSION
-- Default value: 32 GB
-- This variable is used to set the threshold value of memory quota for the `NestedLoopApply` operator.
-- If the memory quota of the `NestedLoopApply` operator during execution exceeds the threshold value, TiDB performs the operation designated by the OOMAction option in the configuration file.

 ### tidb_mem_quota_query

 - Scope: SESSION
 - Default value: 1 GB
 - This variable is used to set the threshold value of memory quota for a query.
 - If the memory quota of a query during execution exceeds the threshold value, TiDB performs the operation designated by the OOMAction option in the configuration file.
 The initial value of this variable is configured by [`mem-quota-query`](/tidb-configuration-file.md#mem-quota-query).

-### tidb_mem_quota_sort

-- Scope: SESSION
-- Default value: 32 GB
-- This variable is used to set the threshold value of memory quota for the `Sort` operator.
-- If the memory quota of the `Sort` operator during execution exceeds the threshold value, TiDB performs the operation designated by the OOMAction option in the configuration file.

-### tidb_mem_quota_topn

-- Scope: SESSION
-- Default value: 32 GB
-- This variable is used to set the threshold value of memory quota for the `TopN` operator.
-- If the memory quota of the `TopN` operator during execution exceeds the threshold value, TiDB performs the operation designated by the OOMAction option in the configuration file.

 ### tidb_metric_query_range_duration <span class="version-mark">New in v4.0</span>